playcanvas/developer.playcanvas.com/content/tutorials/beginner/Using-forces-on-rigid-bodies.md

 In order to move rigidbodies, you apply linear forces and rotational forces (torque) using the methods above.
 Usually you should try to avoid directly modifying the position or velocity of a rigidbody as this will override the simulation and it can lead to odd effects, especially when objects collide.

-However, if you need to, you can override the velocity by assigning a new value directly to `entity.rigidbody.linearVelocity` or `entity.rigidbody.angularVelocity`.
+However, if you need to, you can override the velocity by assigning a new '[pc.Vec3][Vec]' set of values directly to `entity.rigidbody.linearVelocity` or `entity.rigidbody.angularVelocity`.
 You can also override the position or orientation using the usual [Entity methods][entities], but you must then update the rigidbody simulation from the Entity using [`entity.rigidbody.syncEntityToBody()`][sync].

 For more information on rigidbody types, see [the collision API page][collision api], [the pc.fw API page][pc.fw], [the fps-controller tutorial][fps] and [the collision tutorial][collision].